ant-design/ant-design-web3/packages/web3/src/connect-modal/index.md

 # ConnectModal

-Connect wallet modal, used with ConnectButton to complete the wallet connection process.
+The connection wallet popup, used with [ConnectButton](../connect-button) to complete the wallet connection process.
+Usually, you only need to use the [Connector](../connector) component directly.

 ## Basic Usage